thelenlucas/obsidian-sync/Second Brain/Oxidative Phosphoration.md

 ## Without Oxygen
 Without O$_2$, the [[Electron Transport]] proteins will remain charged, and the process will halt.

-Part of a series on #Microbiology.
+Part of a series on #Biology/Microbiology.

 ![[Pasted image 20221011131257.png]]